elbakramer/axserve/README.md

 .\axserve-x86-console-debug.exe --clsid="{A1574A0D-6BFA-4BD7-9020-DED88711818D}" --address="localhost:8080" --no-gui
 ```

 That `--no-gui` option makes the application run without GUI components.
-This can be useful for cases when embedding this executable in other things.
+This can be useful for cases like embedding this executable in other things.
 FYI, technically it's not a pure non-gui application but just tries to hide or not to show the windows created internally.

 The GUI version also accepts the same cli arguments.
 But note that it cannot print any messages since there is no console attached.
 FYI, the GUI version uses message boxes for that instead when needed (like printing errors).